ksshanam/sahara/doc/source/userdoc/ambari_plugin.rst

 HDP Version Support
 -------------------
-The HDP plugin currently supports deployment of HDP 2.3.
+The HDP plugin currently supports deployment of HDP 2.3, 2.4 and 2.5.

 Cluster Validation
 ------------------